 Overall prevalence of PTHS is unknown.
-However, one laboratory estimated that the frequency of chromosome 18q21 deletions associated with PTHS is between 1 in 34,000 and 1 in 41,000.
+However, one laboratory estimated that the frequency of chromosome 18q21 deletions and mutations associated with PTHS is between 1 in 34,000 and 1 in 41,000.
 An estimate from another researcher is 1 in 200,000-300,000.
 Researchers will need recognize individuals with PTHS in all age groups first and molecular analyses should be more widely available too, before this estimate is more accurate.
-A blood test needs to be around for about 10 years or so to get a better picture of incidence and it is only half way through this period at this time.
+A blood test needs to be available for approximately 10 years to get a better picture of incidence and it is only a little more than half way through this period at this time.
 PTHS occurs in both males and females and is not limited to a specific ethnic background.

 Collective knowledge shared by PTHS families around the world, conveys that our children are creative, vibrant, joyful people continuing to learn over time, loved by their families, and who seem to bring happiness to everyone who knows them.
 This is truly a message of hope that we aspire to spread around the world.